mikeperry-tor/circpad-sim/README.md

-At the client, this means the first `circpad_cell_event_nonpadding_sent` event is the onionskin that is sent to the middle hop, since logging starts after the onionskin completes with the guard/bridge.
+At the client, this means the first `circpad_cell_event_nonpadding_sent` event is the onionskin that is sent to the middle hop, since logging started *after* the onionskin completed with the guard/bridge.

 At the guard/bridge, the first `circpad_cell_event_nonpadding_received`
 event is the onionskin that is to be forwarded to the middle hop.